• Free shipping on all orders

 5. Hatching

 When the time is right, the hatchlings use their egg tooth to break through the eggshells.
 Once they emerge from the nest, they instinctively head toward the nearest body of water.
-Sea turtles will use the slope of the beach, moonlight, and the white crests of the waves to find water, while freshwater turtles will keep their eggs closer to the water, so it is easier to find after hatching.
+Sea turtles will use the slope of the beach, moonlight, and the white crests of the waves to find water, while freshwater turtles will keep their eggs closer to the water, so it is easier to find them after hatching.

 Turtles are considered to be precocial; this means they don’t rely on their parents for care and protection.
 They are self-sufficient from the moment they are born and instinctively know how to survive and what to eat.
 When kept as pets, you should not expect their parents to “recognize” them once they hatch.
 Likewise, you shouldn’t expect a newborn pet turtle to recognize its parents in a vivarium or aquarium.